danog/MadelineProtoDocs/docs/PHP/danog/MadelineProto/API.md

 ### `getFullDialogs(): array<int, array>`

 Get full info of all dialogs.
-Bots should use getDialogs or getDialogIds, instead.
+Bots should use getDialogIds, instead.

 ### `getFullInfo(mixed $id): array`